 Health insurance need-to-knows

-If you think private health insurance is right for you, here are our six need-to-knows to understand before opting for a new policy.
+If you think private medical insurance is right for you, here are our six need-to-knows to understand before opting for a new policy.

 How to buy private health insurance